Home | resource library | Family Voices Resources | Fact Sheets | Creating a Vision for Your Child’s Future

 Print

-Think about using teachable moments and role playing to support your child’s independence.
-Consider breaking down chores around the house into smaller steps for your child.
-Do the same with self-care.
-Realize that it may take a long time for your child to become independent with these tasks, but the important thing is that you keep offering opportunities.
-Showing your child that you have high expectations for him/her is a good way to grow independence.
+Use teachable moments and role playing to support your child’s independence.
+Break down chores around the house into smaller steps for your child and do the same with self-care activities like dressing and bathing.
+Realize that it might take longer for your child to become independent with these tasks, but the important thing is that you keep offering the opportunities.
+This shows your child that you have high expectations for them, which is a good way to grow their self-confidence and independence.

-Encourage your child to participate in activities such as school clubs, team sports or faith groups.
-Consider community connections that you already have that can give your child with new experiences.
-These opportunities will build friendships and teach advocacy skills.
+Encourage your child to participate in activities such as school clubs, team sports and faith youth groups.
+Think about the community connections you already have that can offer new experiences for your child.
+These opportunities can build friendships and teach advocacy skills.

 Find Role Models

-Talk to other families that have an older child with a similar disability.
-You can also contact agencies that work with older children or adults with disabilities, like an Independent Living Center, to see if they can connect you to someone who has similar challenges in your community.
-Go to Independent Living Centers or call 800-362-9877.
+Talk to other families who have an older child with a similar disability.
+You can contact agencies that work with older children or adults with disabilities, like an Independent Living Center, to see if they can connect you to someone who has similar challenges in your community.
+Go to Independent Living Centers or call 800.362.9877.
+Disability specific organizations, like the Down Syndrome Association of Wisconsin or the Autism Society, may also be able to help you find a role model for your child.

-• If your child was living the best life imaginable, what might that include?
+• If your child was living their best life imaginable, what might that include?

-• What makes your child smile and what frustrates him/her?
+• What makes your child smile and what frustrates them?

 • What are your child’s talents and interests?